outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

                       - 'find a system cost-minimizing function that makes system costs equally likely'

                 - different structures fulfill different structural solution metrics
-                  - if 'cost' is the metric, measured by total distance traveled, that is clearly different across the various solution formats of FIG 10.
+                  - if 'cost' is the metric, measured by total distance traveled, that is clearly different across the various solution formats of FIG 11 (Finding alternate solution formats that fulfill different metrics).

           - functions to match & select a problem-solution connecting format trajectory

-          - functions to decompose/aggregate problems/solutions (as shown in FIG 12)
+          - functions to decompose/aggregate problems/solutions (as shown in FIG 12, Network of problem sub-problems, breaking a problem into component problems)
             - break the problem space into sub-problems, that can execute their own interface traversal & solution-matching process to find sub-solutions
             - find a structure to combine solutions & combine sub-solutions to create the origin problem's solution, once the sub-solutions to sub-problems are found
             - ezample logic of function to break a problem into sub-problems, shown in FIG 12 (Network of problem sub-problems, breaking a problem into component problems)